leadpony/justify/README.md

 ## Features

 * Compliant with [JSON Schema Specification] Draft 7.
-* Can be transparently used with the Streaming API and the Object Model API, both are defined in [JSON Processing API].
+* Reinforces [JSON Processing API] (JSR 374) transparently with the validation functionality.
-* Can be used with [JSON Binding API] via custom JsonProvider.
+* Can be used with [JSON Binding API] (JSR 367) via custom JsonProvider.
-* Reports problems with exact location including line and column number.
+* Reports problems with exact locations including line and column number.
 * Passes 1000+ test cases including official ones provided by [JSON Schema Test Suite].
-* Can be used as a Java module in Java 9 and 10, also supports Java 8.
+* Can be used as a Java module in Java 9 and 10, with additional support of legacy Java 8.

 ## Getting Started